Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2003

-Development begins on a new generation of barcode readers intended to improve performance and eliminate the potential Sun problem.
+Development begins on a new generation of barcode readers intended to improve performance and eliminate interference from the Sun.
 We also bid a sad farewell as we discontinue production on the BA-300.

 -